 Bouquets and fleurettes attempted to transport viewers into a whimsical, highly colourful alternate universes, with their bold, colourful pattern design drawing.

-This was a range of pattern design trends which used creative techniques that presented new ways of revisiting the timeless that included vegetation, camouflage and geometric patterns.
+This was a range of fabric design patterns and design trends which used creative techniques that presented new ways of revisiting the timeless that included vegetation, camouflage and geometric patterns.

 However, they were reimagined through expressive visuals, such as through the physical moodboard example below 🖼

-A key theme through all the pattern design trends this summer was a return to splendour and opulence, with an appetite for ornamentation.
+A key theme through all the pattern design trends and fabric design patterns this summer was a return to splendour and opulence, with an appetite for ornamentation.
 Highly elaborate geometric patterns and pattern design drawing motifs, this take on the season’s floral mood was crossed with historical references such as, Byzantine design patterns and influences (more on this in a later blog) 🏛

 Over the next few weeks I’ll be going into more detail into the fabrics, patterns design trends, and prints from summer, and will be providing more comprehensive details on the patterns and designs that caught our eye 👁

-For our content on pattern design trends, and designing patterns, check out our other blogs below:
+For our content on fabric design patterns, and designing patterns, check out our other blogs below:

 Until the next time.